-I introduce you to the most flavor packed vegan buddha bowl recipe on the internet.
-This recipe is packed with fluffy quinoa, roasted chickpeas, sweet potato, and my favorite dairy free pesto sauce for tons of flavor in every bite.
+This vegan buddha bowl is packed with fluffy quinoa, roasted chickpeas, sweet potato and my favorite dairy free pesto sauce for tons of flavor in every bite!

 This post contains affiliate links, which means I earn a small commission if you buy any products through those links.
 I only link to products I absolutely love and use myself.
 Thank you for making Eat With Clarity possible!

 Buddha Bowls are the best because you can throw in like 800 of your favorite foods into one bowl and call it a meal.